 - Theories about the Stone Belt and more kidney stones in regions like ours point to a combination of higher, area temperatures, followed by increased sweat and dehydration, and more minerals in our water supply.

 Kidney stones are some of the most painful and prevalent urologic disorders affecting women (and men).
 Fortunately, many women who are diagnosed with a kidney stone will be able to pass their stone without any intervention or surgical procedures.

-However, if you are not so lucky as to pass your stone spontaneously, Dr. Shaw has extensive experience in quickly evaluating and treating kidney stones in the fastest, most minimally invasive method possible.
+However, if you are not so lucky as to pass your stone spontaneously, Dr. Shaw and Dr. Law have extensive experience in quickly evaluating and treating kidney stones in the fastest, most minimally invasive method possible.
 Getting you back on your feet is our number one priority.

-Once your kidney stone is treated, Dr. Shaw’s top priority is for you to never have a stone again!
-Dr. Shaw prides himself on performing a thorough exam which includes a simple urine study, as well as analyzing the stone itself with photospectrometry (yes, that’s a long word) to find out why you made the stone, and stop or reduce the chances of one forming again.
+Once your kidney stone is treated, Dr. Shaw and Dr. Law’s top priority is for you to never have a stone again!
+Dr. Shaw and Dr. Law pride themselves on performing a thorough exam which includes a simple urine study, as well as analyzing the stone itself with photospectrometry (yes, that’s a long word) to find out why you made the stone, and stop or reduce the chances of one forming again.
 Although some patients’ cases are more challenging than others, he has patients who used to form several stones a year, who no longer do!

 Kidney and Ureteral Stone Information